brendanmurty/site/README.md

   - All files in the `assets` directory should contain your own static files instead
   - Update or remove the GitHub Sponsors file at [.github/FUNDING.yml](.github/FUNDING.yml)
   - Purchase your own license to use [Mass-Driver](https://mass-driver.com/) fonts or use other fonts
-  - Purchase your own license to use [Font Awesome 5 Pro](https://fontawesome.com/pro) SVG icons or use other icons
 3. Commit all of these changes to your forked repository
 4. Setup your [Deno Deploy](https://deno.com/deploy) account:
   - Consider subscribing to the Deno Deploy Pro account based on your usage needs